California Background Check Laws: NEW Restrictions of 2023 (Must Read)

 This means using a third-party provider to conduct a background check in the state of California is typically the best choice.
 Again, this is because using the county court databases yourself will provide less than complete information.

-In most cases, a third-party background search provider is not going to offer a comprehensive free criminal background check considering the amount of research time required to even attempt a complete and validate a background check in the state of California where the laws are very restrictive.
+In most cases, a third-party background search provider is not going to offer a comprehensive no-cost criminal history check considering the amount of research time required to even attempt a complete and validate a background check in the state of California where the laws are very restrictive.

-However there are still ways to conduct a free background check (California) if you know the correct steps as well as the limitations.
+However, there are still ways to conduct a records check in California without charge if you know the correct steps as well as the limitations.
 Ultimately it will depend on the purpose of the CA background check (why the search is being conducted in the first place).

 California Arrest Records: How Long Do Arrests Show Up?